 b) a copy of this Agreement must be included with each copy of the Program.

-3.3 As an exception to section 3.2, if the Program is in Source Code form and can be executed in such form by a user (including as an executable script), such Source Code may be treated as though it were Executable Code and distributed under a license different from this Agreement under the terms of section 3.1.
-In such a case, the requirements of section 3.1(a) shall not apply, provided that the Contributor's distribution of the Source Code complies with the requirements of section 3.2.

-3.4 Contributors may not remove or alter any copyright, patent, trademark, attribution notices, disclaimers of warranty, or limitations of liability contained within the Program.
+3.3 Contributors may not remove or alter any copyright, patent, trademark, attribution notices, disclaimers of warranty, or limitations of liability contained within the Program.

 4. COMMERCIAL DISTRIBUTION